JamesHusband/Diabeetus/README.md

 2. **Variable Tracking and Logging**

-   - **Purpose**: Enable caregivers to log and track critical diabetes management factors.
+   - **Purpose**: Enable users to log and track critical diabetes management factors.
    - **Variables Tracked**:
      - Insulin doses and administration times
      - Carbohydrate intake for each meal and snack